mGuermoud/zero_day/README.md

-This is my first project using my personal computer
+This is my first project using my own computer instead of virtual machine